1inch/p2p-network/sdk/README.md

     Contains an input field for an address (with a default value) and a greyed-out, read-only result area.
 Clicking the "Get Balance" button fetches the balance.
   - **Send Funds:**
     Contains a button to simulate a funds transfer and a result area to display the outcome.
-  - **Get Transactions:**
-    Contains a button to simulate retrieving transactions and a result area to display the results.

 - **Encryption Toggle:**
   An "Encrypt Request" checkbox allows the user to toggle whether outgoing requests are encrypted.